Emerald Ash Borer

 The biggest way to help prevent EAB spread is to only buy firewood where you will burn it.
 EAB beetles only spread one mile per year naturally.
 Humans spread it much faster by accidentally moving EAB-infested firewood or other wood products.

-It would be helpful for Moorhead residents to learn the signs and symptoms of EAB infestations as they get closer to Moorhead.
 If homeowners see signs of an infestation, report it in the following methods:

 1. Contact the City of Moorhead Public Works Department and request Forestry personnel to inspect the tree.
 Submit an inspection request by Contacting Forestry or call Public Works at 218-299-5422.